zeyadsalah22/Job-Lander/README.md

 JobLander is built to simplify job application management by allowing users to track applications, manage interview data, keep notes on company contacts, and analyze their job search performance through detailed statistics and visual reports.

 ## Features
-- **User Management**: Users can sign up, log in, and manage their profiles.
+- **User Management**: Users can sign up, update their profiles, and manage personal information.
-- **Job Application Tracking**: Add, edit, delete, and track the status of job applications.
+- **Job Application Tracking**: Users can create, update, and delete job applications, track progress, and manage application history.
-- **Company and Contact Management**: Keep records of companies and their employees for networking.
+- **Company and Employee Management**: Manage companies and contacted employees during the hiring process, including adding and editing company and employee details.
-- **Interview Preparation**: Log questions asked during interviews to better prepare for future opportunities.
+- **Interview Preparation**: Keep track of questions asked during interviews or applications for future reference.
+- **Save & Apply Later**: Save and manage applications link and title to apply for later through a todo list.
-- **Analytics and Insights**: Track application success rates, rejections, and generate progress reports.
+- **Analytics and Insights**: Generate useful statistics and insights, including overall application progress and job search trends over time.

 ## API Documentation
 For detailed API documentation and usage, please refer to our [API Documentation](#) hosted externally.
 The API supports the following operations: